LawnGnome/c-sdk/GUIDE.md

 errors on the dashboard.

-With a valid application, `app`, one can start a transaction, record an error, and end a transaction like so,
+With a valid application, `app`, one can start a transaction, record an error, and end a transaction like so:

 ```
  int priority = 50;